 Kubernetes Security can not be ignored.
 In fact, most folks already know and agree on the benefits of leveraging cloud, containers, and container platforms such as Kubernetes.
 Cloud Native platforms and solutions enable businesses by reducing the time to market and lowering cost of operations through portable, scalable, and resilient workloads.
-In these initiatives the elephant in the room, the pending storm cloud from afar — is Security.
+In these initiatives, the elephant in the room, the pending storm cloud from afar — is Security.
 We work with enterprises in different stages of Kubernetes adoption.
 Some are investigating possibilities while others have moved production workloads to Kubernetes clusters in the cloud.
 For this article, let’s assume that a PoC has been done, and running production workloads is being actively considered.
 There are different installers, distributions, and various managed cloud services to consider.
 They all have different configurable options with various levels of customization.
-To gain clarity in this fog, we can identify the security aspects across all permutations to consider.
-In this security 101 article we’ll look into network policies, role-based access control (RBAC), and pod security policies to better manage security of any Kubernetes or OpenShift cluster.
+To gain clarity in this fog, we can identify Kubernetes security aspects across all permutations to consider.
+In this Kubernetes security 101 article we’ll look into network policies, role-based access control (RBAC), and pod security policies to better manage Kubernetes security or security of any OpenShift cluster.

 Kubernetes is an open-source platform for managing container workloads at scale.
 It is a resilient, versatile, and self-aware system that can be deployed in almost any environment, such as on-prem or in the cloud.
 Multiple components within Kubernetes run on continuous loops, observing current status and making necessary adjustments to maintain desired state for a healthy cluster.